Apple is training its Apple Store staff in the art of fashion advice ahead of next month’s Apple Watch launch, a new report reveals.

 An article by 9to5mac details Apple’s varying staff training programs, which include teaching employees how to accurately comment on a customer’s style.

 According the report, employees have been told to make comments like “you seem to have a fun style.
-I think the Pink Sport band would match your style perfectly,” and “the white strap looks great on you”.
+I think the Pink Sport band would match your style perfectly,” and “

 The guidelines suggest that employees should say why an option is a good choice, not why one is a bad choice, and to explain how earlier customers made their decisions.